Responding to the FCA Dear CEO Letters and SMCR requirements

 “inadequate investment in technology and operational resilience has led to deficient systems which could cause harm to market integrity or loss of sensitive data.”- FCA

-Our software can help you meet these FCA expectations by setting out the regulators’ requirements in a simple, intuitive system, allowing you to demonstrate effective leadership and deliver culture change.
+Our SMCR software solution, Pentana Compliance, can help you meet these FCA expectations laid out in the Dear CEO letters by setting out the regulators’ requirements in a simple, intuitive system, allowing you to demonstrate effective leadership and deliver culture change.
+Request a free demo today.